 “Dance is life”

 The theme of A Dance Mag’s latest issue is touch, inspired by contact improvisation, a European dance form.
-Touch is newly meaningful now, but the theme was decided before the pandemic, and the essays inside are eclectic: one fascinating piece by the magazine’s editor, Jana al-Obeidyine, tells the story of Choy Ka Fai, a young disciplinary artist from Singapore, who sets out to contact a dead dancer; another piece, by Hêlîn Dirik, considers the importance of dance to the Kurdish liberation movement.
+Touch is newly meaningful now, but the theme was decided before the pandemic, and the essays inside are eclectic: one fascinating piece by the magazine’s editor, Jana al-Obeidyine, tells the story of Choy Ka Fai, a young multi-disciplinary artist from Singapore, who sets out to contact a dead dancer; another piece, by Hêlîn Dirik, considers the importance of dance to the Kurdish liberation movement.

 A Dance Mag is made in Beirut, and the issue had just been sent to the designers when, on 4 August 2020, a large amount of ammonium nitrate stored at the city’s port exploded, killing 190 people and leaving 300,000 homeless.